What is anorexia nervosa?

 Girl with blue eyes in yellow shirt

-A unique characteristic of anorexia nervosa is that the person is underweight but believes they are ‘fat’.
+A unique characteristic of anorexia nervosa is that it can warp a person’s perspective of how their body looks.
+They may be underweight, but still believe they ‘need’ to lose weight and have an intense fear of gaining weight.
 Someone with anorexia nervosa will attempt to maintain a low body weight by restricting the amount of food they eat, regardless of the serious physical consequences.
 Food, calories, exercise, weight and appearance become an obsession, making it difficult for them to think about much else.

 For people with anorexia nervosa, limiting food intake and losing weight are often ways of feeling a sense of control in areas of their life that otherwise feel out of control.
 Their body image might define their sense of self-worth, and restricting what they eat may be a way of coping with unpleasant or frightening emotions such as sadness or anxiety.